Hungarians in Slovakia: Population exchanges

 Immediately at the end of World War II, some 30,000 Hungarians left the formerly Hungarian re-annexed territories of southern Slovakia.
 While Czechoslovakia expelled ethnic Germans, the Allies prevented a unilateral expulsion of Hungarians.
 They did agree to a forced population exchange between Czechoslovakia and Hungary, one which was initially rejected by Hungary.
 This population exchange proceeded by an agreement whereby 55,400 to 89,700 Hungarians from Slovakia were exchanged for 60,000 to 73,200 Slovaks from Hungary (the exact numbers depend on the source).
 Slovaks leaving Hungary moved voluntarily, but Czechoslovakia forced Hungarians out of their nation.

-After expulsion of the Germans, Czechoslovakia found it had a labor shortage, especially of farmers in the Sudetenland.
-As a result, the Czechoslovak government deported more than 44,129 Hungarians from Slovakia to the Sudetenland for forced labor between 1945 and 1948.
+After expulsion of the Germans, Czechoslovakia found it had a labour shortage, especially of farmers in the Sudetenland.
+As a result, the Czechoslovak government deported more than 44,129 Hungarians from Slovakia to the Sudetenland for forced labour between 1945 and 1948.
 Some 2,489 were resettled voluntarily and received houses, good pay and citizenship in return.
 Later, from 19 November 1946 to 30 September 1946, the government resettled the remaining 41,666 by force, with the police and army transporting them like "livestock" in rail cars.
 The Hungarians were required to work as indentured laborers, often offered in village markets to the new Czech settlers of the Sudetenland.

 These conditions eased slowly.
 After a few years, the resettled Hungarians started to return to their homes in Slovakia.
 By 1948, some 18,536 had returned, causing conflicts over the ownership of their original houses, since Slovak colonists had often taken them over.
 By 1950, the majority of indentured Hungarians had returned to Slovakia.
 The status of Hungarians in Czechoslovakia was resolved, and the government again gave citizenship to ethnic Hungarians.